Maximum Primes whose sum is equal to given N

 Given a positive integer N > 1.
 Find the maximum count of prime numbers whose sum is equal to the given N.

 Input : N = 5

 Explanation : 2 and 3 are two prime numbers whose sum is 5.

 Input : N = 6

 Explanation : 2, 2, 2 are three prime numbers whose sum is 6.

-For maximum number of primes whose sum is equal to given n, prime numbers must be as small as possible.
-So, 2 is smallest possible prime number and is an even number.
-Next prime number greater than 2 is 3 which is odd.
+For the maximum number of primes whose sum is equal to given n, prime numbers must be as small as possible.
+So, 2 is the smallest possible prime number and is an even number.
+The next prime number is greater than 2 in 3 which is odd.
 So, for any given n there are two conditions, either n will be odd or even.

-- Case 1 : n is even, In this case n/2 will be the answer (n/2 number of 2 will result into sum of n).
+- Case 1: n is even, In this case, n/2 will be the answer (n/2 number of 2 will result in the sum of n).

 Below is the implementation of the above approach:

 Auxiliary Space: O(1), since no extra space has been taken.